ha5dzs/philips-hue-v2-lab-lights/README.md

 ## How does it work?

  The initial assumption is that the Hue system is properly set up with the usual tools.
-If it works with the app, it will work with this code as well.
+If it works with the Hue app (through the Hue Bridge, and not Bluetooth!), it will work with this code as well.
 It doesn't matter if you assign them to a 'scene' or 'room' or 'group' or what type you set them up as, or what you named them.

 Initially, you'll need to press the button on the Hue Bridge to create your key.
 This is saved as a json file.
 Then, the code gets your lights, and logs the IDs.
 For each light it sets to `xy' mode, tosses your chromaticity coordinates and intensity percentage, and that's it.
 The lights are in xy mode, so they are prepared for all sorts of renderable chromaticities.
 This ensures that all the LEDs are used.
 The actual mixing of LED intensities within the light source ('bulb', or 'lamp', you get the idea) is not controlled by this script, but rather, it is controlled by the internal MCU inside each light source.